QCB-Collaboratory/Python-Hackathon-Fall2017/Readme.md

 To ensure that these problems are of relevance to a large number of people, we are asking for everyone interested to submit suggestions of problems that you, or colleagues, may want help tackling.
 This is a great opportunity to get help with a problem you're stuck on as we learn together how to overcome coding challenges.
 With a set of relevant problems, we can offer tailored assistance in advanced topics with Python, creating a stronger connection between the contents of our workshop and your research and going beyond the basic material provided by the current Collaboratory workshop. **The hackathon is suitable for anyone who regularly uses or wishes to regularly use Python for their research, regardless of their level of expertise with programming languages.** The only requirement is the [Introduction to Python workshop](https://qcb.ucla.edu/collaboratory/workshops/collaboratory-workshop-9/).

+**Want to make comments that are visible to everyone in the Hackathon?** We can use our [Issues page](https://github.com/thmosqueiro/UCLA-Collaboratory_Hackathon/issues) to share general comments and questions relevant to everyone.
+You'll need an account (takes 2 minutes to create one!), but no knowledge of git is required.

 [Official home page of the Hackathon.](https://qcb.ucla.edu/collaboratory/hackathon)

 This Hackathon will be hosted by the [QCBio Collaboratory](https://qcb.ucla.edu/collaboratory/).